akshay1027/cwod/HTTP/http-byte.md

 in linux terminal:

+// curl will mimic the output given by chrome dev tools //

 curl -v -X GET http://www.flipkart.com -o flipkart.html

-// -v will log the output //
+// -v(verbose log) will log the output //

 output log:

 Note: Unnecessary use of -X or --request, GET is already inferred.